MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createsymboliclinka.md

 </dl>
 </td>
 <td width="60%">
-Specify this flag to allow creation of symbolic links when the process is not elevated. <a href="/windows/uwp/get-started/enable-your-device-for-development">Developer Mode</a> must first be enabled on the machine before  this option will function.
+Specify this flag to allow creation of symbolic links when the process is not elevated.
+In UWP, <a href="/windows/uwp/get-started/enable-your-device-for-development">Developer Mode</a> must first be enabled on the machine before  this option will function.
+Under MSIX, developer mode is not required to be enabled for this flag.

 </td>
 </tr>